zacpwhite/BarcodeScannerPlugin/README.md

             	// identical to the way the Scandit SDK plugin for Android reports results.

             	// If you are running the Scandit SDK Phonegap Plugin Version 1.* for iOS,
-            	// use the following line to generate a result array from the string result:
+            	// use the following approach to generate a result array from the string result returned:
             	// resultArray = result.split("|");
             }